ptallen63/neville.js/readme.md

 ### Input

 When asked for input, you must put in the correct path to your file.
-Also, your file must be in valid `.csv` format and contact a field of `email` and a field of `id`.
+Also, your file must be in valid `.csv` format and must contain a contact field of `email` and a field of `id`.

 ### Output